 If Duplication Indication IE in SL DRB To Be Setup List IE is contained in the UE CONTEXT SETUP REQUEST message,the gNB-DU shall, if supported, generate two PC5 RLC bearer configurations for the indicated SL DRB.

-When the gNB-DU reports the unsuccessful establishment of a DRB or SRB or SL DRB or a BH RLC channel or a Uu RLC channel or a PC5 Relay RLC channel, the cause value should be precise enough to enable the gNB-CU to know the reason for the unsuccessful establishment.
+When the gNB-DU reports the unsuccessful establishment of a DRB or SRB or SL DRB or a BH RLC channel or a Uu Relay RLC channel or a PC5 Relay RLC channel, the cause value should be precise enough to enable the gNB-CU to know the reason for the unsuccessful establishment.

 For EN-DC operation, the gNB-CU shall include in the UE CONTEXT SETUP REQUEST the E-UTRAN QoS IE. The allocation of resources according to the values of the Allocation and Retention Priority IE included in the E-UTRAN QoS IE shall follow the principles described for the E-RAB Setup procedure in TS 36.413 [15].